SmartTokenLabs/TokenScript/ERCs/ERC5XXX draft.md

 The script provides a client-side executable to the hosting token.
 Examples of such script:

-- A 'miniDapp', which is a cut-down dapp tailored for a single token
+- A 'miniDapp', which is a cut-down dapp tailored for a single token.
 - a 'TokenScript' which provides [T.I.P.S.](https://tokenscript.org/TIPS.html) from a browser wallet.
+- an extension that is downlandable to the hardware wallet with an extension framework, such as Ledger.

 It is expected that the return value of scriptURI() is constantly updated to reflect the current latest version, if used.
 However, there is a way to assert the authenticity of signed client side code without frequently updating the URI.
 Developers should refer to ERC 5xx1 which detailed a method of asserting code authenticity without relying on an URI.
 Note that both ERCs can be used together.